-Healthcare applications rely on the data produced by healthcare providers and on-premise medical equipment.
+FinTech applications rely on the core banking data held by their FI customers.
 Current WAN connectivity solutions such as VPN and MPLS were not designed for cloud environments and present a number of challenges during both deployment and management phases.
 Variability in onsite technical expertise, network configurations and security policies can complicate new customer deployments.
-While scaling connectivity to these heterogeneous environments adds to the management complexity as application providers must manage dozens, hundreds or even thousands of unique connections at great time and expense.
+While scaling connectivity to these heterogeneous environments adds to the management complexity as application providers must manage dozens, hundreds or even thousands of connections at great time and expense.